|Date:||November 14, 1975|

 Brian now has a Red Special copy to use on stage as a spare, built by legendary luthier John Birch.
 It had a natural finish (as opposed to the real Red Special's cherry finish), so it came to be known as the "Yellow Special."
 Its life as a functioning instrument would end in 1982.

-The photos were submitted to Queenconcerts.com by Les St. Clair.
+The first set of photos were submitted to Queenconcerts.com by Les St. Clair.
+The second set could be from either night.

 |Recording length:||88 minutes (2 CD, incomplete)|